providing integrative animal health services in colorado

 Horse clients

 On initial chiropractic examinations, Dr. Bacon will do a thorough musculoskeletal exam to palpate muscle and soft tissues, looking for pain, heat, effusion, tension and asymmetry.
 Horses often benefit from light/slow techniques like Masterson Method to help identify areas of tension, which may be performed at the first visit; this also helps build a connection with your horse.
-She will also check passive range of motion of many of the joints.
-Depending on the species of animal, Dr. Bacon will then ask for your assistance for a brief gait analysis by walking and trotting your animal.
+The passive range of motion of all the joints are checked (and adjusted along the way where appropriate.)
+Depending on the species of animal, Dr. Bacon will then ask for your assistance for a brief gait analysis by walking and trotting your animal ideally on a straight, flat surface.
 This is to look for lameness, length of stride between limbs, and arc of foot flight.
 Abnormalities noticed help indicate where adjustments may be needed, and also may determine rehabilitative exercises that the Doctor can give you between appointments.
-Recheck examinations will be more brief, and will be looking for changes or progress from initial examinations.
+Full lameness evaluations can be requested, and may be beneficial especially if an abnormality is specifically seen on the circle or under saddle.
+Progress examinations with veterinary consultation will be more brief, and will be looking for changes or progress from initial examinations.
+These will still include thorough record recommendations based on evaluations.
+Established patient chiropractic adjustments only are for patients with no new major concerns and clients not wanting additional information that a veterinarian can provide such as weight management, food recommendations, rehabilitation exercises, medication options, and supplement options.
+Adjustment only progress appointments would be most similar to a Doctor of Chiropractic (DC) providers follow-up care.

 On initial acupuncture examinations, Dr. Bacon will likely review some of your history form submissions to determine your pets overall constitution (5 element theory.)
 She will then do a complete health exam and ideally look at tongue color/texture as well as appreciate pulses.
 Based on your goals and the TCVM exam, a TCVM diagnosis will be made to determine needle placement.
 Anywhere from 2 to 30 needles may be used depending on your animal’s diagnosis and current health state; needles are placed with you in the room/area.
 Less needles are often used with older animals to prevent draining too much of their energy focus.
 The use of electroacupuncture, aquapuncture, Moxabustion, or cold laser may be used to enhance the acupuncture treatment.
 Your animal will then need to “marinade” with needles placed for the desired effects anywhere from 10 to 30 minutes with dry needling and electroacupuncture.
-Progress evaluations used to treat the same issue will revolve around assessing response to previous treatment, physical exam, and needle placement (about 40 minutes.)
+The use of aquapuncture, moxabustion, or laserpuncture may be used in cases of animals that are unable to sit still for long periods of time, or for those that are needle sensitive.
+Progress evaluations used to treat the same issue will revolve around assessing response to previous treatment, physical exam, and needle placement.

 For safety and comprehension, an adult handler is required so your animal can receive all possible adjustments and care.
 The Doctor will ask ahead of your appointment about any behavioral qualities that may make parts of your motioning examination and adjustments more challenging or impossible.
 Acupuncture patients should not be needle-shy; alternative forms of pain management such as chiropractic, laser therapy, moxabustion, kinesiology taping, PEMF, or massage should be used In those cases.
 Dr. Bacon is willing to work with animals over time that just need to build trust, so being upfront about behavioral concerns is important for time scheduling management.
 This is especially true for animals that have never had holistic therapy such as chiropractic or acupuncture.

 Please let Dr. Bacon know if your animal is adverse or sensitive to certain areas being touched.
-Dr. Bacon will not work on animals that are sedated.
+Dr. Bacon will not work on animals that are sedated for chiropractic adjustments.
 Why?
 Chiropractic adjustments are made based on a feeling within the joint's movement, and if an animal is sedate, it does not have natural response or movement to a Doctor's touch.
 Adjustments on a sedated animal put an animal's safety at risk.
+Acupuncture patients may have oral sedation or more significant sedation if necessary, or if there is needle-aversion, needleless options such as laserpuncture, acupressure or moxabustion can be utilized.

-The short answer is no!
+The short answer is no for chiropractic!
 Whether you have a young animal in the first few weeks of life or a geriatric companion, chiropractic is beneficial and encouraged.
 Young animals with conformation faults may benefit from early adjustments in case conformation faults are arising from limb joint reduced range of motion.

 Common reasons for young animals to be evaluated is difficulty nursing or in cases of large animals only nursing at one side of the dam.
 These signs can indicate low mobility in the neck region, so extending or rotating the head and neck is challenging.